 Scatter these little pinecones throughout the branches to fill in empty spots.
 They add texture while sticking to your blue color scheme.

-A blue and gold star tree topper finishes your tree with a bit of luxury.
-The blue brings a cool, wintry feel, while the gold adds a pop of shine that stands out against the branches.
+A blue and silver star tree topper finishes your tree with a bit of luxury.
+The blue brings a cool, wintry feel, while the silver adds a pop of shine that stands out against the branches.

-You’ll find blue and gold toppers in all sorts of styles, from simple glittery stars to ornate, detailed ones.
-The metallic gold catches the light, and the blue feels just right for winter.
+You’ll find blue and silver toppers in all sorts of styles, from simple glittery stars to ornate, detailed ones.

 8. Delft Blue Inspired Porcelain Ornaments